Alfred Peet: Retirement

-Peet sold his business, in 1979, to Sal Bonavita, for whom he remained a mentor for the next five years.
+Peet sold his business in 1979 to Sal Bonavita, for whom he remained a mentor for the next five years.
 Bonavita soon opened new stores in Oakland, Mill Valley and Menlo Park.
 In 1984, Jerry Baldwin led Starbucks in acquiring Peet's four locations from Bonavita.
-After retiring from the coffee business, Peet moved in 2001 to Ashland, Oregon, where he died on August 29, 2007, at age 87.
+After retiring from the coffee business, Peet moved in 2001 to Ashland, Oregon where he died on August 29, 2007 at age 87.

 Influence on coffee industry

-Peet introduced custom coffee roasting of top quality beans to the United States, at a time when Americans were typically drinking coffee brewed from beans freeze-dried in a can.
+Peet introduced custom coffee roasting of top quality beans to the United States, at a time when Americans were typically drinking coffee brewed from beans vacuum packed in a can.

 The origin of Berkeley's Gourmet Ghetto was Peet's first Peet's Coffee location, opened in 1966, at the corner of Walnut and Vine; the area grew around Peet's and adjacent specialty food, health food, and other avant-garde restaurants that sprung up, including Chez Panisse.

-While Peet was known to have a "severe demeanor", he also had a genuine willingness to instruct coffee entrepreneurs in the art of bean roasting.
+While Peet was known to have a "stern demeanor", he also had a genuine willingness to instruct coffee entrepreneurs in the art of bean roasting.
 Starbucks co-founder Jerry Baldwin has remembered Peet as a "very generous" mentor.
 And Baldwin was one of many coffee entrepreneurs that Peet mentored, including Jamie Anderson (Anderson's Coffee, Austin, Texas), David Dessinger (Pegasus Coffee, Bainbridge Island, Washington), Arnold Spinelli (LaCoppa Coffee Company, San Francisco, California), John Weaver (Weaver's Coffee & Tea) Susan Ohori (Ohori's Coffee Roasters, Santa Fe, New Mexico) and Leigh McDonald (founder of Coffee Connection in Amsterdam).

 Other coffee entrepreneurs got into the business simply because they were inspired by Alfred Peet and their experience tasting his coffee at his first Berkeley store.
 George Howell is a notable example, who founded The Coffee Connection in the Boston, Massachusetts area.
 Howell is widely credited as having been the inventor of the Frappuccino.
 Starbucks later acquired his business.